openbmc/bmcweb/COMMON_ERRORS.md

 a clean security run allows maintainers to minimize the amount of time spent triaging issues reported from these scanning tools.

-A inplementation of the above that handles 404 would look like:
+An implementation of the above that handles 404 would look like:
 ```C++
 BMCWEB_ROUTE("/myendpoint/<str>",
     [](Request& req, Response& res, const std::string& id){